Lambda-Labs-Weedmaps-1/Supp2U/README.md

 ### CHARGES

 #### create -->
-<pre> Handles transaction creation between customers and businesses utilizing a custom stripe_charge_service that essentially retrieves a businesses' stripe information (or creates it if it doesn't yet exist) and then retrieves a customer's stripe information (or creates it if it doesn't exist) and then creates a linked charge/transaction between the two parties. </pre>
+<pre> Handles transaction creation between customers and businesses utilizing a custom stripe_charge_service that essentially retrieves a businesses' stripe information (or creates it if it doesn't yet exist),retrieves a customer's stripe information (or creates it if it doesn't exist) and then creates a linked charge/transaction between the two parties. </pre>